Measuring Within and Between Group Inequality in Early-Life Mortality Over Time: A Bayesian Approach with Application to India: Introduction

 \section{Introduction}

-Inequality in early-life mortality (ELM) is a fundamental dimension of social inequality \citep{Moser:2005,Stuckler:2010}.
-It is usually defined in by differences in average mortality rates between groups of births characterized by a single demographic, such as race, gender, income or country.
+Inequality in neonatal, infant, and child mortality are fundamental dimensions of social inequality \citep{Moser:2005,Stuckler:2010}.
+They are usually defined by differences in average mortality rates between groups of births characterized by a single demographic, such as race, gender, income or country.
 In high income countries, national averages of child mortality are less than 10 deaths per thousand births, while these rates can be over 200 deaths per thousand births in low income countries.
-Within-country disparities in early-life mortality can be just as large, particularly across groups defined by wealth and income \citep{Victora:2003,Sastry:2004,Wagstaff:2000} and race and ethnicity \citep{Brockerhoff:2000,Antai:2011,Jankowska:2013}.
+Within-country disparities in mortality can be just as large, particularly across groups defined by wealth and income \citep{Victora:2003,Sastry:2004,Wagstaff:2000} and race and ethnicity \citep{Brockerhoff:2000,Antai:2011,Jankowska:2013}.

-If births within a group have similar mortality risk, quantification of between-group disparities based on group averages is sufficient to characterize disparities in ELM in human populations.
+If births within a group have similar mortality risk, quantification of between-group disparities based on group averages is sufficient to characterize disparities in infant and child mortality in human populations.
 If births within a single group have widely varying underlying mortality risk, then within-group variation in mortality risk can be higher than between-group variation.
-Demographic and epidemiological research suggests that births within a group can have very different mortality risks.
-Thus we should expect a group of births defined by only one or a few demographic characteristics to have a variety of mortality risks.
-The few studies that have measured inequality within groups of births find that the variation in mortality risk among individuals from the same group (e.g.\ births from the same country) is often larger than the difference in group averages \citep{Gakidou:2002,Gakidou:2003}.
-If that is the case, it is important to quantify within-group inequality in mortality in a manner similar to the quantification of income inequality.
+If that is the case, then comparing groups based on their averages only provide us with a partial picture of the total inequality in mortality within societies.
+Similarly, policy interventions that aim at reducing disparities in infant and child mortality usually divide society into groups and target the groups with the highest average mortality risk.
+However, large variability in mortality risk within a group can lead to inefficient policies, as high risk births may exist in large numbers in many if not all groups.
+For example, \cite{Ramos:2018} shows that targeting on poverty alone leads to program inefficiency because \emph{most} high risk births are not found on the poorest group.

+Previous literature on life span variability suggests that within-group variability is larger than between-group variability. \cite{Edwards:2005} find heterogeneous trends over time in adult life span variability across industrialized nations, despite convergency in average levels.
+This finding was further confirmed in 180 nations \citep{Edwards:2011}.
+Using a new decomposition method, \cite{Nau:2012} found life expectancy is more variable in United States than in Sweden.
+Similarly, Hispanics have less variability in life expectancy than Whites \citep{Lariscy:2016}, who have less variability than Blacks \citep{Glenn:2014}.
+We study infant mortality in this paper which are distinct from life span and thus requires separate analysis and understanding.